 A former teacher of high school Agriculture and Environmental Science, Toby is a partner in his family farm near Port Dover, and for 20 years worked for the Ontario Addiction Research Foundation.

 In 1993, Toby was awarded the Canada 125 medal for outstanding community service.

 Toby is a life-long resident of Haldimand-Norfolk.
-He and his wife Cari live on the family farm and have three children – Shawn, Brett and Brittany.
+He and his wife Cari live on the family farm.
 Before starting his career, Toby traveled in over 50 countries and has an abiding interest in antique cars, trucks and tractors.